The Rhinoplasty Consultation Process

 What to Expect During a Rhinoplasty Consultation

 Finally, the surgeon should explain different rhinoplasty techniques to you and describe which one they think is the most appropriate.
-They’ll also give you a list of instructions and let you know what you can do to prepare for the surgery and recovery period.
+They’ll also give you a list of instructions and let you know what you can do to prepare for the surgery and recovery process.

 You can also use the consultation as an opportunity to learn more about the cost of rhinoplasty and your financing options.